okfde/codefor.de/archetypes/projekt.md

 ---
 layout: project #do not change
-lab: OK Lab Berlin #change into your city/lab
+lab: [berlin] #change into your city/lab
 imgname: #add file to assets/projects/your city
 title: Titel #project title
 status: Laufend
 type: DRL
 draft: true #set to 'false'